Wolfgang F. Danspeckgruber: Research

-Danspeckgruber is interested in the analysis of international relations, self-determination, in the conduct of diplomacy, mediation, reconciliation, and the management of international crises – particularly also the role of perception, technology, religion and values.
-He works to educate and train the next generation of leaders, men and women, in those dimensions.
+Danspeckgruber was interested in the analysis of international relations, self-determination, in the conduct of diplomacy, mediation, reconciliation, and the management of international crises – particularly also the role of perception, technology, religion and values.
+He worked to educate and train the next generation of leaders, men and women, in those dimensions.

 Danspeckgruber co-taught graduate and undergraduate seminars on the European Union and international affairs with Jose Manuel Barroso; international crisis diplomacy with Joschka Fischer and also with Robert Finn; and on diplomacy and Afghanistan with Francesc Vendrell at the Woodrow Wilson School of Public and International Affairs.
 Danspeckgruber has also been teaching international relations and crisis diplomacy at the European Forum Alpbach, Austria.